Xue Hanqin

 Xue Hanqin (薛捍勤 (Xuē Hànqín); born 15 September 1955) is a Chinese jurist at the International Court of Justice.
 On 29 June 2010, she was elected to fill the vacancy created by Shi Jiuyong's resignation on 28 May 2010.
-She is one of four female judges serving on the International Court of Justice (ICJ).
+She is one of five female judges serving on the International Court of Justice (ICJ).
 Xue is the fifth Chinese judge at the ICJ, and the third representing the People's Republic of China (see Judges of the International Court of Justice).

 As Xue was re-elected to the Court in 2011 and 2020, her term will expire on 5 February 2030.
 On the 6 February 2018, Xue was elected Vice President of the International Court of Justice for a three-year term.

 Education

 Xue Hanqin received a Bachelor of Arts from Beijing Foreign Studies University in 1980 and a graduate diploma in international law from Peking University in 1982.
 She received a Master of Laws and a Doctor of the Science of Law from Columbia Law School in 1983 and 1995, respectively.